5.7-magnitude quake shakes Utah, Salt Lake airport closed

 Some residents ran from their homes and into the streets as they felt the earthquake shake buildings for 10 to 15 seconds.

+But authorities did not expect to find severe damage in most structures, said Doughtery, the emergency management spokesman.

+People reported feeling the quake in the neighboring states of Colorado, Idaho, Wyoming and Nevada.

-About 55,000 people lost electricity in the Salt Lake City area, said utility Rocky Mountain Power.
+About 73,000 homes and businesses lost electricity in the Salt Lake City area, but power was quickly being restored in some areas, said utility Rocky Mountain Power.

 It was the largest earthquake to hit Utah since a 5.9 magnitude quake shook southern Utah in 1992, according to Utah Emergency Management.